Pathways and Trails Masterplan

 My wife and I live in West Pointe with our kids and dogs.
 We would love to walk in our neighborhood but don't feel we can safely do so due to the amount of traffic and poor visibility on Butler Creek Rd.
 We would love an established trail, especially as our sub division grows and more residents move in.
 This would allow us a safe method of walking our kids to school at Desmet as well.

-Sam Sharples almost 2 years ago
+Sam Sharples over 2 years ago